Franklin DUI Lawyer

 DUI penalties in Tennessee depend on the classification of the offense as a misdemeanor or a felony, with specific fines, jail time, and additional consequences determined by state law.

-• Enhanced 1st DUI: If your BAC is over a certain limit, and it is your first DUI offense, then the mandatory minimum jail time – if convicted – is 7 days in jail.
+- Enhanced 1st DUI.
+If your BAC is over a certain limit, and it is your first DUI offense, then the mandatory minimum jail time – if convicted – is 7 days in jail.
 All other penalties are the same as a 1st Offense DUI.

-• 2nd Offense DUI: Penalties increase to fines between $600 and $3,500, mandatory minimum jail time of 45 days to serve, and up to 11 months and 29 days to serve, a two-year driver’s license suspension, and mandatory ignition interlock device installation.
+- 2nd Offense DUI.
+Penalties increase to fines between $600 and $3,500, mandatory minimum jail time of 45 days to serve, and up to 11 months and 29 days to serve, a two-year driver’s license suspension, and mandatory ignition interlock device installation.

-• DUI with a Revoked, Suspended, or Canceled License: Adds harsher sentencing due to prior violations.
+- DUI with a Revoked, Suspended, or Canceled License.
+Adds harsher sentencing due to prior violations.

-In Williamson County, factors such as Blood Alcohol Content (BAC) levels, other substances found to be in your system, whether a wreck was involved, whether a minor was in the vehicle, prior offenses, and other factors established under Tennesseee sentencing law are considered to determine penalties for DUI convictions.
+In Williamson County, factors such as Blood Alcohol Content (BAC) levels, other substances found to be in your system, whether a wreck was involved, whether a minor was in the vehicle, prior offenses, and other factors established under Tennessee sentencing law are considered to determine penalties for DUI convictions.

 Consequences of a DUI

-DUI convictions carry far-reaching consequences that extend beyond legal penalties, affecting employment opportunities, professional licenses, and may even impact your ability to travel internationally..
-Understanding how a DUI impacts various aspects of life is essential for those navigating these charges.
+DUI convictions carry far-reaching consequences that extend beyond legal penalties, affecting employment opportunities, professional licenses, and may even impact your ability to travel internationally.

 Consequences of DUI and Employment